Kevinrosmusic/backend_todolist/README.md

 - After you get the project aiming to the desired directory, open index.html file.

-- una vez clonado el repositorio deben usar el comando npm install para instalar las dependencias
+- Once repository is cloned, you must use the npm install command to install the dependencies

-- posterior deben crear una base de datos en un manejador MySql he importar el el archivo todolist.sql
+- Create a database in a MySql manager and import todolist.sql file

-- modificar las variables de entorno con las credencioanles de la base de datos
+- Modify environment variables with database credentials

-- arrancar proyecto usando npm run dev
+- To start the project, type `npm run dev` command on the terminal

 ## Authors